dmbarbour/wikilon/docs/ApplicationModel.md

         Step k o r = Stop | Yield o r | Await (k t) ((1+t) → r) Machine k o = Step k o (Machine k o)
-        MachineT m k o = m (Step k o (MachineT m k o))

 In each step, a machine can either halt, yield an output, or await an input.
-In the model provided above, awaiting an input may fail so we have a continue option.
-A `(k t)` value represents a request returning a type `t` value, relying on Haskell's support for GADTs to constrain the input type.
-The `(1+t)` at Await allows for a machine to handle request failure, e.g. if upstream input stops.
-The `MachineT` variant permits ad-hoc interactions with the monadic environment.

-Awelon doesn't have great support for GADTs.
-But we could this simplify to:

-        Step' i o r = Stop | Yield o r | Await ((1+i) → r)

-The simplified form cannot describe what it's waiting for.
-Regardless, we model a machine as a stream that requests incremental input, and potentially performs some interactions on the side.
-This structure is relatively more rigid than KPNs.
-But there is also a clear halting condition, which can serve as a useful basis for dynamic structure.
+Awaiting an input allows an explicit request `(k t)` and may fail so we accept a `(1+t)` result.
+Uniform input failure is convenient for accessibility: it allows us to compute and render a "current" incremental output assuming there are no more inputs.

+Effectively, this is a model of streams with incremental inputs.
+It's more rigidly structured than KPNs, yet close in nature to monadic computations.

 ## State Sharing Processes